Urticaceae: Description

+Additional characteristics represented by members in the family are leaves with cystolith or silicone accumulation.
+Some members exhibit latex presence only in the bark as an anti-herbivory defense.

 While the stings delivered by Urticaceae species are often unpleasant, they seldom pose any direct threat to health, and deaths directly attributed to stinging are exceedingly rare; species known to cause human fatalities include Dendrocnide cordata and Urtica ferox.